realprot0n/py-Ether/README.md

 * Spp is a zero-indexed language.
 * Files in the Ether format will be denoted with the file ending ".etr".
 * The Config.json file is necessary for the interpreter to function.
+* Line breaks, spaces, and tabs are not neccessary for the program to run.

 ## Config.json
 ### "Debug"